nik0830/Historical-Places-of-India/README.md

 I am enthusiastic and hard working Man with a good sense of humor, and a passion for technology.
 My goal is to become a successful SOFTWARE ENGINEER.
 The best way to predict the future is to create it.

-## 🚀 About Me
-I'm Nikhil Kumar currently pursuing BTECH in COMPUTER SCIENCE AND ENGINEERING from BIT MESRA.
-I am enthusiastic and hard working Man with a good sense of humor, and a passion for technology.
-My goal is to become a successful SOFTWARE ENGINEER.
-The best way to predict the future is to create it.